AntonioRedondo/AntonioRedondo/README.md

 I am Antonio, a Spanish and British front-end software developer based in London.

 I craft with ❤️ JavaScript, HTML and CSS code.
 React and React Native are the frameworks I use the most.
-I also have good back-end skills in Node.js and Java.
+I also have good back-end skills in Node.js and Express.

 I like to collaborate in open source projects.
 Projects of my own like the below ones pinned.
 And third-party projects: